Upcoming and Ongoing Events

 Join the Men's Group to discuss readings and topics, grow with us in understanding Christian theology, deepen your relationship with God, and enjoy fellowship with other men – not to mention free coffee and breakfast.
 Please contact email@example.com to learn more.

 A group of tutors from St. Francis carpools to Anacostia once a week during the school year to help students improve their reading skills.
-This year we are tutoring at Garfield Elementary School on Tuesdays.
-If you are interested in becoming a tutor, or exploring the possibility, please contact Pat Ward at email@example.com We welcome anyone who enjoys children.
+Tutoring will resume in September.
+If you are interested in becoming a tutor, or exploring the possibility, please contact Pat Ward at firstname.lastname@example.org We welcome anyone who enjoys children.
 Prior experience is not necessary.

 St. Francis Book Club